nekelpatrick/nekelpatrick/README.md

-#### 🚧 Since i was using gitlab, some of my projects are not yet at github, keep in mind that i'm still structuring my repo. 😉
+#### 🚧 Since I was using GitLab, some of my projects are not yet at GitHub, keep in mind that I'm still structuring my repo. 😉